-Available in 9 individual sizes.
+Golf Rings are available in 9 individual sizes.
+The size is the diameter of the ring.
 You may also buy them in bulk or as sets.
-You can see the white set here, the yellow set here, or get our ultimate eGolfRing set here.
+You can see the white set here or the yellow set here.

-- 18-inch ring (1.5-feet) The original landing zone target.
-Great for intermediate level players or short chip shots with kids when used as a landing zone target.
-These are also good for lag putting drills as a large 'hole' to putt into, or place it so the edge of the ring touches the front of the cup on faster greens as a 'good miss' zone.
+- 18-inch ring (1.5-feet).
+The original golf target ring.
+Great for intermediate level players or short chip shots with kids when used as a golf target ring.
+These are also good for lag putting drills as a large 'hole' to putt into or place it so the edge of the ring touches the front of the cup on faster greens as a 'good miss' zone.
 Available in yellow and white.
 Very popular.

 - 2-foot ring.
-Usually, the smallest size to put around the hole.
-This would be like the outer bulls eye target where if you don't make it in the hole, it's a tap in.
+Usually, the smallest size golf target ring to put around the hole.
+This golf target ring would be like the outer bulls-eye target where if you don't make it in the hole, it's a tap in.
 Also good for chipping for beginners as a landing target.
 Available in yellow.

 - 8-foot ring.
 For beginning to intermediate players trying to work their way down to getting the ball inside the 6-foot ring, this 8' diameter ring provides a moderate challenge and is good as an outer zone if you are doing a point system for scoring your shots.
 Available in yellow.